The Importance of Communication in Family Dynamics

 When emotions run high, communication tends to speed up.
 Taking pauses, breaks, or agreeing to return to a discussion later can prevent escalation.

-Statements that focus on needs such as I need clarity about plans are more constructive than accusations such as You never tell me anything.
+Statements that focus on needs, such as I need clarity about plans, are more constructive than accusations like You never tell me anything.

 Accept Different Perspectives